jrlewisb/PhaseTrigger/README.md

 <h1> PhaseTrigger </h1>

-PhaseTrigger is (eventually) going to be a simple audio plugin designed to give sound designers full control over phasing effects.
+<h5>PhaseTrigger is <sub>eventually going to be</sub> a simple audio plugin designed to help sound designers employ fine-tuned phasing effects. </h5>
 This will be achieved via
-- Midi Triggered Envelopes
+- Midi/Gate Triggered Envelopes
-- Customisable envelopes for individual phaser notches, or linked
+- Linked, or Independent centers and envelopes for individual phaser notches
-- Multiple notches
+- 1 - 12 Notches available to control.

 Created using JUCE Framework, this is currently a non-profit educational project for my own learning and enjoyment.